 Traditional Thai Medicine Training, Education and Application in Thailand

-Introduction In Thailand, Thai Traditional Medicine (TTM) is defined by law as “the medical processes dealing with the examination, diagnosis, therapy, treatment, or prevention of diseases, or promotion an...
+Introduction In Thailand, Thai Traditional Medicine (TTM) is defined by law as “the medical processes dealing with the examination, diagnosis, therapy, treatment, or prevention of diseases, or pr...
 [Read More]

 Traditional Thai Midwifery in Thailand | Moh Tum Yae

 In Thailand, Thai Traditional Midwifery treatment and care (Moh Tum Yae) comprises of knowledge of holistic healthcare and the wisdom handed down by Thai ancestors.
-The traditional knowledge has been prese...
+The traditional knowledge has ...
 [Read More]

 Thai Massage During Pregnancy & Afterbirth

-Most pregnant women, at some point or the other in their pregnancy, will experience increased fatigue and strain, notably in the legs, knees, feet & ankles, abdominal area, hips, pelvis, and the lower bac...
+Most pregnant women, at some point or the other in their pregnancy, will experience increased fatigue and strain, notably in the legs, knees, feet & ankles, abdominal area, hips, pelvis, and the...
 [Read More]